wakatara/harsh/README.md

 Succintly: it's quick and gets out of your way.
 And gives you amazing visibililty on your habits.

-There are only 3 commands: ask, log, and todo.
+There're 3 commands: ask, log, and todo.

 Designed for simplicity, visibility, and longevity, harsh uses simple text files for tracking that are human-grokable and editable in your favourite text editor.
 It's simpler, less messy, and more portable than commercial or mobile applications and less fussy to manage than emacs habit tracking (imho).
 While quantified individual tracking is exhaustive, important habits get lost in the data deluge so this provides deliberated, explicit habits to track.

-It's a riff and homage on blinary's habitctl.
 It's written in GoLang and adds features such as bug fixes, skips, warns, and commenting.
 If you're a geek, I think you'll like it.
 Despite trying an exhausting number of habit trackers, this was what worked for me.
 If you're interested in why I wrote it, there's [launch blog post on my motivations](https://daryl.wakatara.com/harsh-a-minimalist-cli-habit-tracker).

 My biggest hope that it helps you accomplish what you're trying to do in your life.

 ## Installation

-harsh is coded in [GoLang](https://golang.org).
-It's available on Linux, OSX, and Windows via Go's [goreleaser](https://github.com/goreleaser/goreleaser), as a specific goal was increasing take up and adoption of a CLI, text-based approach to habit tracking.
+harsh is available on Linux, OSX, and Windows (note: currently untested on Windows), as a specific goal was increasing take up and adoption of a portable, command line, text-based approach.

 On OSX

 ```
-brew install harsh
+brew install wakatara/harsh/formula
 ```

+which will also alert you to future updates when you `brew update`.

-On linux
+On Linux

 ```
 apt install harsh